TLVMuni/graphql-crm-server/README.md

 HTML file <code>index.html</code> from <code>ui</code> directory refers to created bundle.
 Both files client files - <code>index.html</code> and <code>bundle.js</code> - are served from main server Express code as statis folders.

+### Notes on production build
+This project uses GraphQL v0.12.3 that has <a herf='https://github.com/graphql/graphql-js/issues/1182'>an issue</a> for production build.
+This issue seems to be addressed in <a href='https://github.com/graphql/graphql-js/pull/1174'>PR#1174</a> but at time of release it has not been merged in GrapghQL version.

 ## Notes on hosting
 This site is tested to run under NodeJS ver.
 8.9.0/1/3.
 When running on Azure hosting, the requirements for NodeJS version are expressed in Application Settings section of Azure Portal: <br>
 <code>WEBSITE_NODE_DEFAULT_VERSION = 8.9.0</code>